Mortara case: Alatri, then back to Rome

-Momolo set out for Rome again on 11 October 1858, this time bringing Marianna with him in the hope that her presence might make a stronger impression on the Church and Edgardo.
-Anxious about the possible consequences of a dramatic reunification between mother and son, the rector Enrico Sarra took Edgardo from Rome to Alatri, his own home town about 100 km away.
-The Mortaras tracked them to a church in Alatri, where from the door Momolo saw a priest saying Mass – and Edgardo by his side assisting him.
-Momolo waited outside, and afterwards persuaded the rector to let him see his son.
-Before this meeting could take place, the Mortaras were arrested on the orders of the Mayor of Alatri, himself following a request from the town's bishop, and despatched back to Rome.
-Antonelli was not impressed, thinking this an undignified line of action that would give obvious ammunition to the Church's detractors, and ordered Sarra to bring Edgardo back to the capital to meet his parents.
+Momolo set out for Rome again on 11 October 1858, bringing Marianna with him in the hope that her presence might make a stronger impression on the Church and Edgardo.
+Anxious about the possible consequences of a dramatic reunification between mother and son, the rector, Enrico Sarra, took Edgardo from Rome to Alatri, his own home town about 100 km away.
+The Mortaras tracked them to a church in Alatri where, from the door, Momolo saw a priest saying Mass, with Edgardo by his side, assisting him.
+Momolo waited outside and, afterwards, persuaded the rector to let him see his son.
+Before any meeting could take place, the Mortaras were arrested on the orders of the Mayor of Alatri, himself following a request from the town's bishop, and despatched back to Rome.
+Antonelli was not impressed, considering it to be an undignified line of action that would give obvious ammunition to the Church's detractors, and ordered Sarra to bring Edgardo back to the capital to meet his parents.

 Edgardo returned to the Catechumens on 22 October, and was visited by his parents often over the next month.
 As with Momolo's first round of visits, two different versions emerged of what happened.
 According to Edgardo's parents, the boy was obviously intimidated by the clergymen around him and threw himself into his mother's arms when he first saw her.
 Marianna later said: "He had lost weight and had turned pale; his eyes were filled with terror ...
-I told him that he was born a Jew like us and like us he must always remain one, and he replied: 'Si, mia cara mamma, I will never forget to say the Shema every day.'"
+I told him that he was born a Jew like us and like us he must always remain one, and he replied: "Sì, mia cara mamma, I will never forget to say the Shema every day."
 One report in the Jewish press described the priests telling Edgardo's parents that God had chosen their son to be "the apostle of Christianity to his family, dedicated to converting his parents and his siblings", and that they could have him back if they also became Christians.
 The clerics and nuns then knelt and prayed for the conversion of the Mortara household, prompting Edgardo's parents to leave in terror.